YuiSakamoto/z-diet-post-to-slack/README.md

 This application does not use the database.
 Data files that are generated are stored in the Path/To/tmp dir.

+Environment in which it was confirmed that to work properly only PHP7.0.2.

 ## Post example

 ```